cal-itp/benefits/docs/deployment/troubleshooting.md

 ## Specific issues

-This section serves the [runbook](https://www.pagerduty.com/resources/learn/what-is-a-runbook/) for Benefits.
+This section serves as the [runbook](https://www.pagerduty.com/resources/learn/what-is-a-runbook/) for Benefits.

 ### Terraform lock